 Lacking the power to implement waste collection and management practices, Roubaix had to find new ways to transition to zero waste.
 The Town is addressing waste at source, by creating a vibrant constellation of actors committed to reducing their waste, including families, schools and businesses.

 Available in: English and Hungarian.
 More languages coming soon!

 Located in Eastern France, the city of Besançon has rolled out an extensive system of decentralized composting, managing to cover 70% of its population and to significantly reduce the waste sent for disposal.
 Learn how they did it!

-Available in: English, French and Slovenian.
+Available in: English, French, Slovenian and Italian.
 Other languages coming soon!